HumanSignal/label-studio/docs/source/guide/frontend_reference.md

 Type data: `function`

-Called when label studio has fully loaded and is ready, `ls` is the label studio instance
+Called when Label Studio has fully loaded and is ready for labeling. `ls` is the label studio instance

 #### Example